derrickzhuyz/GNN4SL/README.md

 # SLofSL

-Scaling Law of Schema Linking in NL2SQL (Private Repo for dev)
+Scaling Law of Schema Linking in NL2SQL

+(Private Repo for Development)